toddledev/documentation/docs/05-the-editor/10-shortcuts/index.md

 - `A` - Switch to the [attributes tab](/the-editor/element-panel#attributes) in the element panel
 - `E` - Switch to the [events tab](/the-editor/element-panel#events) in the element panel

+## Element tree and canvas shortcuts
+- Hold `Alt` while dropping a dragged element in the element tree - Copy the element instead of moving it
+- Hold `Alt` while dragging an element in the canvas - Drag a duplicate of the selected element/component instead of moving the original
+- Hold `Alt` while hovering over elements in the canvas - Display distances (in px) between the selected element and other elements or the parent element

+## Element editing shortcuts
+- `Cmd/Ctrl + C` - Copy selected element/component
+- `Cmd/Ctrl + V` - Paste element/component
+- `Cmd/Ctrl + D` - Duplicate selected element/component
+- `Cmd/Ctrl + X` - Cut selected element/component

+## Common operations
+- `Cmd/Ctrl + Z` - Undo last action
+- `Cmd/Ctrl + Shift + Z` - Redo last action

 ## Element tree shortcuts
 - Hold `Alt` while dropping a dragged element - Copy the element instead of moving it